TagPro-PreciousRoy/TagPro_Android/README.md

 If you want to commit to the project, open a pull request.
 If you've submitted some good code, we may add you as a collaborator.

 Currently no actual project is here, we will have one up very soon.

+There is a subreddit [here (/r/TagProAndroid)](http://www.reddit.com/r/TagProAndroid/) for discussion about the development of this app.